Advanced Genomics Core

 • The core does not return unused samples or portions of samples.
 Only submit aliquots to the core; do not submit your entire sample.

 • All samples provided by the user will be subjected to quality control.
-In the case that the user elects to proceed with samples not meeting minimum core requirements (i.e. fail quality check), the core is not responsible for the quality of the preps or data originating from those samples.
+In the case that the user elects to proceed with samples not meeting minimum core requirements (i.e., fail the quality check), the core is not responsible for the quality of the preps or data originating from those samples.

 • The user is responsible for downloading all data files provided by the core.
 The AGC maintains a copy of all data generated for 180 days (~ 6 months).
 While the AGC may be able to replace lost files after 180 days, it is not a general expectation and will result in additional charges.